Djam88/HoriSEOan-Your-Online-presence-solution/README.md

 ## Getting Started

-To view the website, simply open the `index.html` file in a web browser.
+To view the website, simply open the following link  https://djam88.github.io/HoriSEOan-Your-Online-presence-solution/ in a web browser.
 The CSS styles are defined in the `style.css` file, which is linked to the HTML file through a `<link>` tag in the document head.

 ## Accessibility